Archange-py/Visuel/README.md

 ***
 Extensions will soon be available.
 They including another graphics tool and a tool already present on Numworks.

+> For now, you need to copy and paste the code from the extension files into a new file created on the calculator.

 * **Extension Lines** : [lines_example.py](lines_example.py)

 <table>